- Academic Appeals

 Agreed Statement of facts ("ASF")

 An ASF is a document that provides the facts of the case, as agreed upon by Discipline Counsel and the accused student.
+An ASF is generally used in guilty pleas (full ASF), but can also be used to narrow issues at contested hearings (partial ASF).

 cross-examination